Harvard-Neutrino/SIREN/README.md

 LeptonInjector is a group of modules used to create events in IceCube.
 This code represents a standalone version of the original LeptonInjector which has been trimmed of the proprietary Icetray dependencies.
 It is currently a work in progress, and is *not* in a functional state!

 The code is very nearly in a functional state and is in the final stages of debugging.
+Yes, it's pretty messy in its current state - but I'll clean it up before release!

 To use it, you will